Subscriber only lesson.

 T Tests are used to show differences between data sets.
 When the means are different it can indicate cause and effect relationships.
 Also, the tests are often used in a before/after analysis to demonstrate the effectiveness of an improvement.

 T Tests are among the easiest hypothesis tests to perform.
-The test determines the mean of the sample and compares it to a target.
-There are three types of T Tests used in Lean Six Sigma projects:
+The test determines the mean of the sample and compares it to the mean of another sample.
+There are two types of T Tests that compare means between data samples:

-- Two-sample T Tests compares the means between two data samples.
-Before that test is done, a test for equal variances should be done using the F Test and the correct variant of the Two-sample T Test used.
+- Two sample T Test compares the means between two data samples.
+Before that test is done, a test for equal variances should be done using the F Test and the correct variant of the Two sample T Test used.

 - Data Analysis > T Test: Two Sample Assuming Equal Variance (or unequal based upon the result of the F Test)